ncats/multiplex-analysis-web-apps/neighborhood_profile_analyzer.md

 `Difference UMAP scaled by features`

 #### Full 2D UMAP

 This is purely the outcome of UMAP decomposition colored by density of cells.
 This is meant to be a template to compare all additional UMAPs, both within this study design as well as for future reproduceability.

 #### 2D UMAP filtered by lineage and features

 This is a copy of the UMAP on the left, but with additional filtering options.

 #### Differnce UMAP scaled by features

 These are again further copies of the 2D UMAP.
 This give you options to check differences between feature conditions.
 At this time, this works best with Boolean data (True/False), but also works with range data (x>0, x<0).

-### Cluster Analyzer
+### Clusters Analyzer

 After completing the UMAP decomposition and clustering analysis, the user may now take a look at the down-stream figures generated as a result of these analyses.
 The Cluster Analyzer page contains two figures generated from the upstream data analysis:

 `Cluster/Phenotype Heatmap`